The following guides provide help on how to cite a variety of resources.

 - C471 Chemical information Sources and Services Lecture Notes (Indiana U.)

 Useful for: Chemistry, Science & Technology

-CSE (CBE) Citation Guide (Ohio State U. Libraries)
+- CSE (CBE) Citation Guide (McGill; PDF format)

-The Institute of Electrical and Electronics Engineers (IEEE) quick style guide (Monash U. Library)
+- The Institute of Electrical and Electronics Engineers (IEEE) quick style guide (Monash University Library)

 Useful for: engineering, electronics, telecommunications, computer science and information technology.
 See also:

 - Guide to Citing Maps & Atlases (McMaster University)